 Now instead of celebrating a holiday, the back of my mind is wrapped around the families, the loved ones, the colleagues of the people who lost their lives to someone who claims his inspiration came from my peaceful religion.

-Now I have to think, that my holiday will be even more sidelined, even more difficult to justify, even more difficult to accommodate.
+Will my holiday will be even more sidelined, even more difficult to justify, even more difficult to accommodate?